John McNeill Excellence in Health Research Mentorship Award

 - Three letters of support from individuals who are being/were mentored by the nominee, each including a summary of the author’s experience with the nominee and subsequent career development.

 a.
 Only letters signed by the author are acceptable.

 b.
 Original, faxed, and scanned copies sent by email directly to the department are acceptable.

 Materials regarding undergraduate teaching will not be considered for this competition and should not be included in the nomination packages.

 All supporting documentation related to a candidate’s nomination must be compiled into one package and emailed as a single .pdf attachment.
 One scanned package per nominee.

-Each Faculty unit must submit its selected nominations to email@example.com by December 15, 2021.
+Each faculty unit must submit its selected nominations to email@example.com.